jonelo/jacksum-for-linux/README.md

 ### I have installed Krusader, but the installer marked it as DISABLED

-On systems without KDE, you need to install both the krusader and the kf5-config package in order to make it working.
+On systems without KDE, you need to install both the krusader and the kf5-config package in order to make it work.

 ### The installer marked all entries as DISABLED

-Most likely you are running a non-supported file manager.
+Most likely, you are running a non-supported file manager.
 If you think it should be supported, please file a feature request.

 ### How do I get the latest Java?